Alex Cazumba

-Alex dos Santos Cazumba, usually known as Alex Cazumba, Alequito or Alex (born June 30, 1988) is a Brazilian footballer currently playing for Operário Ferroviário on loan from Bahia de Feira.
+Alex dos Santos Cazumba (born 30 June 1988), usually known as Alex Cazumba, Alequito or Alex, is a Brazilian footballer currently playing for Operário Ferroviário, on loan from Bahia de Feira.

 Career

 Alex Cazumba played for the São Paulo youth teams before being promoted into the senior team in 2007.
 He was loaned out to several Brazilian regional over the next couple of years, making first team appearances for Juventude and Figueirense.

 He was sent out on loan to Major League Soccer team Los Angeles Galaxy in 2010 along with fellow Brazilians from the club Leonardo and Juninho.

 He made his debut for the team on March 27, 2010, in Galaxy's opening game of the 2010 MLS season against New England Revolution.

-His first MLS goal came on June 5, 2010 in a 4-1 defeat of the Houston Dynamo.
+His first MLS goal came on June 5, 2010, in a 4–1 defeat of the Houston Dynamo.